 Romancing the WestI’ve been maintaining this website for singer/songwriter and producer of Romancing the West® since 2012 with both content updates and site maintenance.
-During that time I’ve restored it from a hack attack, migrated their website to new hosting, installed their SSL certificate and posted dozens and dozens of tour dates, as well as a few client-directed experiments.
+During that time, I’ve restored it from a hack attack, migrated it to new hosting, installed its SSL certificate, and posted dozens and dozens of tour dates, as well as a few client-directed experiments.
 I also formatted/edited a children’s book for them in 2017 and design/update the new concert posters for their biannual tours.

 Talbott Studios – A wonderful artist who specializes in animals (particularly horses and equine art).
 Genie also designs gorgeous wine labels and more.
 I began with search engine optimization and content updates for her existing website, and have been working together for several years…even after she moved back East!